 If the defendant fails to file a notice of intention to defend, the plaintiff may apply for a default judgment.
 If the defendant does file a notice of intention to defend, the case will proceed to trial.

 Understanding the rules for filing a case in the Magistrates Court is essential for anyone who wishes to pursue legal action.
+For a broader overview, see our guide on the 7 steps in a civil case in South Africa.

 Preparing for a hearing in the Magistrates Court